The terms CBD isolate, broad-spectrum CBD oil, and full-spectrum CBD oil may sound confusing but are very simple. Let’s break them down.

 CBD isolate is for those who are looking to buy 99%+ percent pure CBD that contains absolutely no THC.
-CBD isolate is a process of extraction in which all of the plant matter including traces of THC, terpenes, chlorophyll and everything else is removed.
+CBD isolate is a process of extraction in which all of the plant matter including traces of THC, terpenes, chlorophyll, and everything else is removed.
 With CBD isolate you have to take into consideration the level of purity.
 If you are looking to buy pure CBD isolate, check the manufacturers’ label to see what percentage your CBD oil or product is.
 Some CBD oil can be 99% pure, some can be 99.5% pure, and others can guarantee you 99.9% purity with no identifiable amounts of other cannabinoids.
 Occasionally there is a small percentage of trace amounts of THC which is negligible and of no importance.

-Finally, we have broad spectrum CBD oil:
+Next, we have broad-spectrum CBD oil:

 People buy Broad Spectrum CBD because it contains many other cannabinoids but contain zero THC.
-One guarantee with broad-spectrum is that it will always have zero THC making is drug test safe CBD.
-By preserving other cannabinoids and terpenes, broad spectrum CBD is an excellent choice for those who cannot have any THC in their system or don’t want it for another reason but still offers close to full spectrum effects.
+One guarantee with broad-spectrum is that it will always have zero THC making it drug test safe CBD.
+By preserving other cannabinoids and terpenes, broad-spectrum CBD is an excellent choice for those who cannot have any THC in their system or don’t want it for another reason but still offers close to full spectrum effects.
 If you would still like to encounter the many diverse effects that hemp CBD has to offer, without THC, then Broad Spectrum CBD Oil is for you!